SincVAE: A new semi-supervised approach to improve anomaly detection on EEG data using SincNet and variational autoencoder: Proposed Method

 \subsection{Variational Autoencoder}

-A Variational Autoencoder (VAE) is a generative model made of two principal components: a probabilistic decoder and a probabilistic encoder.
-The decoder, with parameters $\theta$, models the likelihood function $p_{\theta}(x|z)$ and generates new data $x$ given a latent variable $z$.
-The encoder, with parameters $\phi$, models the posterior distribution $q_{\phi}(z|x)$ to approximate the true intractable posterior $p_{\theta}(z|x)$ \cite{kingma2013auto}.
-During the training of a VAE, both $\theta$ and $\phi$ are optimized through the following generative process \cite{burgess2018understanding}:
+A variational autoencoder (VAE) \cite{kingma2013auto} is a generative model comprising a probabilistic decoder and encoder.
+The decoder $p_{\theta}(x|z)$, with parameters $\theta$, generates new data $x$ given a latent variable $z$, while the encoder $q_{\phi}(z|x)$, with parameters $\phi$, approximates the true posterior $p_{\theta}(z|x)$, which is generally intractable.
+A prior $p(z)$, typically the isotropic unit Gaussian $\mathcal{N}(0, I)$, is placed over the latent variables.